-- Nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues. - Ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+- Nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues. - Ensure that all governors and trustees receive appropriate governor safeguarding and child protection (including online) training at induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-This training will be regularly updated. - Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements. - Ensure an annual report is made to the full governing body, and copied to the Education Child Protection Service.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff.
-It will be published on the school website.
+This training will be regularly updated.

-- Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.
+- Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements. - Ensure an annual report (Annual Safeguarding Monitoring Report forGovernors) is made to the full governing body, and copied to the Education Safeguarding Team.
+Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff. - Ensure that this Safeguarding and Child Protection policy is be published on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.